-For the years running up to working with One of many, I had used this feeling in my throat to pull me back, like a bungey cord.
-I’d come up with an idea, reach for it and then the bungey cord would snap me back so that I’d either give up on the idea or just do a smaller version of it.
+For the years running up to working with One of many, I had used this feeling in my throat to pull me back, like a bungee cord.
+I’d come up with an idea, reach for it and then the bungee cord would snap me back so that I’d either give up on the idea or just do a smaller version of it.
 And this happened a lot in the years I was recovering from my burn out, often very afraid of getting sick again.

-My journey with the incredible mentors who make up One Of Many, Joanna Martin, Annie Stoker and Susie Heath, have allowed me to now feel into my uncomfortableness … the feeling of vulnerability … the feeling of shame, guilt and whatever my inner shit throws up at me at the time I want to do bigger things and become a bigger version of myself.
+My journey with the incredible mentors who make up One Of Many, Joanna Martin, Annie Stoker and Susie Heath, had allowed me to now feel into my uncomfortableness … the feeling of vulnerability … the feeling of shame, guilt and whatever my inner shit threw up at me at the time I want to do bigger things and become a bigger version of myself.

-That gentle tight grip on my throat is now my sign that it’s the right thing for me to do.
-And as I write this, I feel it appear … so I know it’s the right thing for me to share today.
+That gentle tight grip on my throat became my sign that it’s the right thing for me to do.

-Safe is lovely place to be on a warm, fuzzy Sunday afternoon but if you want to make a bigger impact on this world around us, then safe will only keep you safe.
+But if you want to make a bigger impact on this world around us, then safe will only keep you safe.
 It doesn’t allow us to take risks and stretch us into our potential.

-So let us get vulnerable and, more importantly, feel vulnerable because I know you have the potential to make the difference that’s within you.
+So let us get vulnerable and, more importantly, feel vulnerable because I know this has the potential to let out the leader that’s within you, too.

 Thank you for reading.
 Until next time, do less, be more, play bigger.